ChristianCouch1/Understanding-Functional-Difficulties-A-Global-Analysis-of-Critical-Factors/README.md

 </details>

+# Background
+This project was completed for my Senior Project/Portfolio class.
+It focuses on understanding the key factors that predict whether individuals from different countries experience functional difficulties.
+Using data from UNICEF's Global Database on Education for Children with Disabilities, the study explores how education and demographic factors may relate to functional challenges.

 # Overview
-​This research examines key factors that predict whether individuals from different countries experience functional difficulties.
-It focuses on the type of ANSR (Adjusted Net Attendance Rate), foundational reading test scores, foundational numeracy scores, and sex.
-This study​ employs logistic regression and a Random Forest classifier on a dataset from UNICEF's Global  Database on Education for Children with Disabilities.
-The approach aims to identify differences between individuals with and without functional difficulties and assess whether a significant gap exists in these skills.​
+This research investigates the key predictors of functional difficulties among individuals across different countries.
+Specifically, it analyzes the impact of Adjusted Net Attendance Rate (ANSR), foundational reading test scores, foundational numeracy scores, and sex.
+Logistic regression and a Random Forest classifier are applied to the UNICEF dataset to distinguish between individuals with and without functional difficulties and to evaluate the extent of any skill gaps.

-# Background
-project was for my Senior Project/Portfolio class. ​ This research examines key factors that predict whether individuals from different countries experience functional difficulties.

 # Goals
 -